 The last two weeks went on to discover new ways of using web applications and we don't want to withhold the result of our work from you.
 We think we have found a new, interesting concept that improves the usability of Emvi.

 There are over 20 actions on this page, of which the fewest are actively in use.
-Due to the amount of actions the user can perform, most of them - consciously or unconsciously - get ignored.
-However, the less used features are by no means superfluous and cannot simply be removed.
+Due to the number of actions the user can perform, most of them - consciously or unconsciously - get ignored.
+However, the less-used features are by no means superfluous and cannot simply be removed.
 For example, if you want to recommend an article to colleagues, which is important for collaboration, this feature should be accessible quickly.

 The Three Dots